suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 individual KEKs to obtain the plaintext.

 - The last option is to use different CEKs encrypted with KEKs of the authorized recipients.
-This is appropriated when no benefits can be gained from encrypting and transmitting firmware images only once.
+This is appropriate when no benefits can be gained from encrypting and transmitting firmware images only once.
 For example, firmware images may contain information unique to a device instance.